 Security Level 3, or Inter-Enterprise Security, includes all the requirements of Core Security and adds requirements suitable for an inter-enterprise context.
 In particular, this level of security is characterized by confirming the identity of interacting systems.
 The additional requirements to the meet the Inter-Enterprise Security level include:

-Certificates (or other mechanisms) MUST be used to identify ws-ISBM Service Providers and Clients, including Notification endpoints specified by subscription sessions.
+Certificates (or other mechanisms) MUST be used to identify ISBM Service Providers and Clients, including Notification endpoints specified by subscription sessions.

 Role-Based Access Control MUST be used for configuration of the Service Provider and performing the operations on the Services.